-I have taught a total of sixteen courses at York University, the University of Pennsylvania, Brooklyn College and the College of Charleston since 2013.
-You can find my detailed course evaluations here and my comprehensive evaluations from my time at York here.
+I have taught over twenty courses as an instructor of record between my time at Purdue University, York University, the University of Pennsylvania, Brooklyn College and the College of Charleston since 2013.
+You can find many of my detailed course evaluations here and my comprehensive evaluations from my time at York here.

 – A special topics seminar in Philosophy of Cognitive Science (PHIL 4082) – Winter 2022